programminghistorian/jekyll/en/author-guidelines.md

 ## Step 1: Proposing a New Lesson

 <div class="alert alert-success">
 Our English journal will open its next annual submission window in October 2024.
-In the meantime, you may find it useful to <a href="https://programminghistorian.org/posts/en-call-for-lessons">consult our past call for proposals</a> (closed in January 2024).
-Submissions to our Spanish, French and Portuguese journals are open year-round.
+In the meantime, you may find it useful to <a href="/posts/en-call-for-lessons">consult our past call for proposals</a> (closed in January 2024).
+Submissions to our <a href="/es/guia-para-autores#paso-1-proponer-una-nueva-lección">Spanish</a>, <a href="/fr/consignes-auteurs#étape-1-proposer-une-nouvelle-leçon">French</a> and <a href="/pt/directrizes-autor#etapa-1-propor-uma-nova-lição">Portuguese</a> journals are open year-round.
 </div>

 You can get a sense of what we publish by looking through our [published lessons]({{site.baseurl}}/en/lessons), reading our [reviewer guidelines]({{site.baseurl}}/en/reviewer-guidelines) or browsing [lessons in development](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/en/drafts).
 Please also take a moment to check our [Lesson Concordance document](https://docs.google.com/spreadsheets/d/1vrvZTygZLfQRoQildD667Xcgzhf_reQC8Nq4OD-BRIA/edit#gid=0) to see which methods we have already covered in our published or forthcoming lessons.